BUBUSTEIN13/bubustein-money/README.md

 <a href="https://modrinth.com/mod/bubustein-money"><img src="https://wsrv.nl/?url=https%3A%2F%2Fcdn.jsdelivr.net%2Fnpm%2F%40intergrav%2Fdevins-badges%403%2Fassets%2Fcozy%2Favailable%2Fmodrinth_vector.svg&n=-1"></a>

-### You now have Bubustein's Money Mod, which contains <u>US Dollars, Euros, Pound sterling, Canadian dollars, and more.</u> Even an <u>ATM</u> is available where emeralds can be converted into Currency to be used with other players.
+**You now have Bubustein's Money Mod, which contains <u>US Dollars, Euros, Pound sterling, Canadian dollars, and more.</u> Even an <u>ATM</u> (soon) is available where you can deposit your cash into a bank account.
+It works in reverse! <u>Banker and Exchanger villager professions</u> are also important where emeralds can be converted into Currency to be used with other players.
 You can resume using the village's trading hall because it works in reverse.
+Also, you can get some OP items from Banker since x.0.9!**

 ### If you have suggestions or if you found an issue, don't hesitate to send/report them on my <u>Github</u> repository!